Human Resource Management - MSc - Video

 Teaching and learning assessment

-Students attend two lectures each week covering two subject areas.
-Assessment is via coursework and meets the requirements of the CIPD so that graduates from the course can leave with both a valued academic qualification from Ulster University and a professional qualification from CIPD.
+Students attend two lectures each week on Monday afternoon and evening covering two subject areas.
+Assessment is via coursework and examination and meets the requirements of the CIPD so that graduates from the course can leave with both a valued academic qualification from Ulster University and a professional qualification from CIPD.

 Where possible teaching and assessment is made relevant to the students' workplace and role so that they may see an immediate value in studying for the qualification.